 Hard core cartels such as price fixing, market sharing and bid rigging have typically been pursued by the Competition Authority and the DPP as criminal matters.
 In contrast, such offences are typically treated as civil matters in most EU jurisdictions.
-The cases brought in the 2000s by the DPP and the Competition Authority were the first such criminal cases in Ireland.
-As a result there might have been a reluctance of juries to convict and Courts to impose prison sentences and large fines.
-However, juries have been prepared to convict,34 prison sentences imposed, albeit suspended, and fines levied, albeit too low.35 Nevertheless, prison sentences and fines show some signs of increasing,36 while in a number of cases the language of judges in sentencing has been very supportive of competition policy and condemnatory of cartels.37 Despite this progress, there are concerns that in some instances the sanctions have been too lenient,38 and while listing the factors by the Court that need to be considered in sentencing is appropriate, establishing a closer relationship between the harm to consumers and sanctions imposed is essential (Gorecki and Maxwell, 2012b).
-In sum, the Courts have been supportive of competition matters in criminal cartel cases, but to be more effective fines should reflect the economic damage that they cause, while prison sentences should be imposed rather than suspended.39
+The cases brought by in the 2000s by the DPP and the Competition Authority were the first such criminal cases in Ireland.
+As a result there might have been a reluctance of juries to convict and Courts to impose large fines and prison sentences.
+However, that proved to be a largely unfounded assumption.
+Juries were prepared to convict,30 fines were levied and prison sentences imposed, albeit suspended.
+Furthermore fines and prison sentences show some signs of increasing,31 while in a number of judgments the language has been very supportive of competition policy and condemnatory of cartels.32 Nevertheless there are concerns that in some instances the sanctions have been too lenient,33 and while listing the factors that need to be considered in sentencing is appropriate, establishing a closer relationship between the harm to consumers and sanctions imposed would be a useful step.34 In sum, the Courts have been supportive of competition matters in criminal cartel cases.